-- 1. We will ensure that all staff are regularly informed of our staff behaviour policy/ code of conduct and updates thereof. - 2.
-We will incorporate low level concerns as an extension of our staff behaviour policy/code of conduct.
+- 1. We will ensure that all staff are regularly informed of our staff behaviour policy/ code of conduct and updates thereof through our staff handbook. - 2.
+We will incorporate low level concerns as an extension of our staff behaviour policy /code of conduct.

-13.16 What staff should do if they have concerns about safeguarding practices within the school or college
+13.16 What staff should do if they have concerns about safeguarding practices within the school or nursery?